swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > **Scenario:**
 > > ```
 > > 1.
 User clicks the article title button.
 > > 2.
-Article detail page opens.
+User is directed to article-detail page.
 > > 3.
 User writes a text on comment input area.
 > > 4.
 User clicks submit button.
 > > 5.
-User can click edit or delete button for her comment.
+User clicks edit or delete button for her comment.
 > > ```
 > >
 > > **Exceptions:**